 Classroom Time vs. Professional Development

-America has an inborn attitude of independence, and maybe teachers are expected to "figure it out" and succeed with less training.
-But if they were expected to band together and learn by observing and cooperating with each other, they would grow professionally by the actual real time experience.
-They’re dealing with people on a day to day basis, not theories.
+America has an inborn attitude of independence, and because of that, teachers are expected to "figure it out" and succeed with less training.
+But perhaps if they were expected to band together, and learn by observing and cooperating with each other, they might grow professionally by the actual real-time experience!
+That way, they’re dealing with people on a day to day basis, not theories.

 Should the U.S. education system mimic those more successful systems in other countries?
 It would seem that the practice of more professional development is working in other education systems.
 Maybe teachers in the U.S. should begin to devote more time to personal development outside of their classroom.
 At least partially adopting this practice could improve the performance of the education system in the U.S.